Galadrin/py-vercel/README.md

 ### Routing

 You'll likely want all requests arriving at your deployment url to be routed to your application.
-You can do this by adding a route rewrite to the Now
+You can do this by adding a route rewrite to the Vercel
 configuration:

 ```json